joewang704/cow/README.md

 1) Run `npm install`

-2) Open a terminal tab/window and run `npm run watch`
+2) Open a terminal tab/window and run `npm run dev`

 3) App should now be accessible at localhost:8080